5 Steps To Creating Highly Effective Content

 As the CEO of Narcity Media, people ask me the same questions over and over.
 How do you create content that works everywhere?
 How can you make something go mainstream?
 How can you predict if something goes viral?

 Here's a question that opens up the much needed conversation of effective content creation:How do you, as a content creator, marketing chief or business owner create content that has the potential to reach the most people, without spending a fortune on Ad Spend or making different versions of your original content?

-In this article, I’ll explain 5 critical observations and steps to creating mainstream content that can cross multiple cultural boundaries without costing you more time nor resources.
+In this article, I'll explain 5 critical observations and steps to creating mainstream content that can cross multiple cultural boundaries without costing you either additional time or resources.

 1. Create content based on your end goal

 The first thing to consider when you're creating effective content is your goal.
 You need to create content with an end goal in mind and treat each piece as a marketing campaign.
 Ask yourself the following questions: What is my target demographic for this content piece?
 What age are they?
 What do I want them to think when they see my content?
 What do I want them to do after?